nikrays/zapret2/docs/manual.en.md

 When using `winws2` on Windows 11 ARM64, you must use the x86_64 version because `winws2` is built for Cygwin, which does not support ARM.
 In this configuration, the `.sys` driver must be replaced with the unsigned ARM64 version.
 Running on Windows 10 ARM64 is theoretically possible, but only with the 32-bit `winws2` x86 version, as Windows 10 does not support x64 emulation.

 WinDivert is a frequent target for antivirus software.
 While it is a "hacker tool," it is not a virus.
 It is best understood as a Windows equivalent to `iptables`.
-Conflicts with third-party kernel-mode software—primarily antiviruses and firewalls—can occur, occasionally resulting in Blue Screens of Death (BSOD).
+Conflicts with third-party kernel-mode software - primarily antiviruses and firewalls - can occur, occasionally resulting in Blue Screens of Death (BSOD).
 Fixing these issues is practically impossible, largely due to driver signing requirements; obtaining a signature is prohibitively difficult and expensive for individuals without corporate backing.

 WinDivert cannot reliably intercept forwarded traffic when using Windows' built-in network sharing or NAT.
 Consequently, features for handling forwarded traffic are not implemented.
 The only available workaround is to set up a proxy server.

-`winws2` can accept full raw filters—you can write the filter yourself and specify it using the `--wf-raw=<filter>` or `--wf-raw=@<filter_file>` parameters.
+`winws2` can accept full raw filters-you can write the filter yourself and specify it using the `--wf-raw=<filter>` or `--wf-raw=@<filter_file>` parameters.
 Since this is often cumbersome, a built-in filter constructor is provided.

 `--wf-tcp-out`, `--wf-tcp-in`, `--wf-udp-out`, and `--wf-udp-in` take a list of ports (`80,443`) or port ranges (`80,443,500-1000`) and enable full port interception for the specified direction.